urabexon/Libasm/READMD.en.md

 # Libasm 🤖

 This project is one of the advanced assignments in the 42Cursus.<br>
-The goal is to reimplement a subset of standard C library functions in **x86-64 Assembly**,<br>
-and to gain hands-on experience with low-level programming and the basics of assembly.
+The goal is to reimplement a subset of standard C library functions in **x86-64 Assembly**,and to gain hands-on experience with low-level programming and the basics of assembly.

 ## Usage 💻